rezabonyadi/stimuliPresentationProgram/README.md

 See the help file for details

-Reza Bonyadi and Maryam Ziaei
+Reza Bonyadi* and Maryam Ziaei

+*PhD computer science
+Centre for Advanced Imaging, CAI
+The University of Queensland
+QLD 4072, Australia
+rezabny@gmail.com